-- 15.1 Competitions are classified from \(1 Star) to \\\\\\(6 Stars), depending on the requirements and limitations described below. - 15.2 All national and international competitions must be properly registered with the IWWF or relevant Confederation Council, and approved by the National Federation.
+- 15.1 All riders in competitions must be members of their respective federations. - 15.2 Competitions are classified from (1 Star) to (6 Star), depending on the requirements and limitations described below. - 15.3 All national and international competitions must be properly registered with the IWWF or relevant Confederation Council, and approved by the National Federation.
 A bulletin in English has to be prepared for all international competitions.
-Bulletins must be published 30days before the competition at the latest.
+Bulletins must be published 30 days before the competition at the latest.